Developing electricity guidelines and standards

 The Panel is required to publish a report on the implementation of automatic access standards and minimum access standards as performance standards.

-The Commission is currently considering a rule change that proposes a number of changes to the technical performance standards for generators seeking to connect to the national electricity grid, and the process for negotiating those standards.
+The Commission completed the Generator technical performance standards rule change in October 2018, which proposed a number of changes to the technical performance standards for generators seeking to connect to the national electricity grid, and the process for negotiating those standards.

 |Power system security standards||